-After the disruptions of the Second World War manufacturing of false eyelashes resumed.
-In the 1950s the bright red lipstick of the war years was replaced by pale pastels and, as eye make-up continued to lose its negative connotations, the central focus of face make-up moved from the mouth to the eyes.
-These two trends culminated in the European look of big eyes in a pale face that came into vogue in the 1960s, epitomised by models like Twiggy.
+After the disruptions of the Second World War, manufacturing of false eyelashes resumed.
+In the 1950s, paler pinks became more common in lipsticks.
+These lighter lipstick colours reduced the prominence of the lips and helped to shift the central focus of face make-up from the mouth to the eyes.
+This trend culminated in the European look of big eyes in a pale face epitomised by models like Twiggy in the 1960s.

 Along with wigs, there were technical developments in the manufacture of false eyelashes after the war.
-The most important of these was probably the introduction of nylon, which, as with stockings, was a substitute for silk.
-As false lashes bacame more popular in the late 1950s and 1960s the range of materials used to make them expanded to include a wide variety of real and synthetic materials, with the more expensive forms being made from mink, sable, seal or human hair (Corson, 1972, p.
+The most important of these was probably the introduction of nylon.
+As false lashes became more popular in the late 1950s and 1960s, the range of materials used to make them expanded to include a wide variety of real and synthetic materials, with the more expensive forms being made from mink, sable, seal or human hair (Corson, 1972, p.
 560).
-Synthetic lashes were the most economical, but they had a pre-shaped curl which was difficult or impossible to change.
+Synthetic lashes were the most economical, but they had a pre-shaped curl which was difficult to change.
 Those made with human hair were more flexible and could be curled after they were applied.
 Lashes made with fur were heavy and hot to wear and were generally restricted to cold climates or used for evening wear.

 The 1960s were a highpoint for false eyelashes in the twentieth century.
 By 1968, American sales of false eyelashes had jumped to more than 20,000,000 pairs a year (Australian Women’s Weekly, 1968) and were being made by a large number cosmetic manufacturers including Yardley, Seventeen, Revlon, Lenthéric and Max Factor as well as specialist manufacturers such as Eylure under names such as ‘First Flutter’, ‘Luv Lashes’, ‘Sweepy Lashes’, ‘Sidesweep’ and ‘Fashion Lashes’.
 Although much of the advertising was aimed at younger women, many older women were following the fashion trend as well.